intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ## Tab configuration for Inbaskets

-- After you create and configure search template, you need to link it to the tab:
+- After you create and configure Search Template, you need to link it to the Tab:

     ![Tabs](unity-case-management-configuration-extjs/images/inbaskets-tab.png)